Malbryn/MalFramework/mission_framework/core/ao_limit/README.md

 # AO Limit
 ## Description:
-_This module restricts the players' movement around the map by designating a target AO.
-The players cannot leave this area for more than the given time._
+_This module restricts the player's movement around the map by designating a target AO._

+_The player cannot leave this area for more than the given time._

 _If they stay outside of the AO for too long, they will be killed._